lostb1t/jellyfin-plugin-collection-import/README.md

-Create collections from external sources and match sorting.
+Create collections or playlists from external sources and match sorting.

 Currently mdblist is supported